odelolajosh/Image-Crop-With-React-Guide/README.md

 ```html
 <input type="file" onInput={handleInput} accept="image/gif, image/jpeg, image/png, image/jpg" />
 ```
-The accept attribute defined the files uploadable that doesn't validate it all.
+The accept attribute defined the files uploadable but that doesn't validate it all.
 We have to control this in the input handler function, `handleInput`.
 We could modify this to
 ```jsx
 const handleInput = (e) => {
   const { name, type } = e.target.files[0];